UvaCsl/HemoCell/doc/user_guide/Case.rst

 .. code-block:: c++

-  // Include most of the interface offered by the hemocell library
+  // Include most of the interface offered by the HemoCell library
   #include <hemocell.h>
   // This is the mechanical model for the cells that we want to use later on,
   // alternatives can be found in the mechanics folder